-ENG211 Literatures in English I: Beginnings to 1700
+ENG211Literatures in English I: Beginnings to 17003 hoursPrerequisite: ENG103W or instructor consent.

 This course will survey a range of texts written in English up to roughly 1700 and will trace the emergence of key literary genres.
 As we analyze poetry, drama, and prose, we will also examine the relationship between historical change and literary production.
 For instance, we consider how innovations such as the printing press, biblical translation, and a growing sense of national identity impacted literary production in English.
 We will also consider how trade, travel, and colonization produced a global Anglophone literary culture.
 In tracking these aesthetic and historical changes, students will refine their written and analytical skills; they will also hone their ability to understand texts in relation to specific historical and social contexts.